Contingency Plan explained

-This article describes the concept of a Contingency Plan in a practical way.
+Contingency Plan: this article describes the concept of a Contingency Plan in a practical way.
 It cover what a business disaster and a contingency plan are, what the components of a contingency plan are and who makes the plan.
 It concludes with two sample cases, what we can learn from them and a conclusion.
 After reading the article, you will understand the definition and basics of this powerful strategy tool.

 Another way to this point is, a majority of businesses show signs of failure at some point or other; some survive this phase and emerge even stronger while others sink into oblivion forever.
 When we dig deeper, we find out that companies that survive and thrive have a contingency plan prepared to combat business disasters.

 What is a Business Disaster?

 The cause of a business disaster can be anything; from a natural disaster to a technical fault and from a criminal activity to a fatal error by one or more of the work staff.
 It might also be a change in market trends; failing to keep up with the innovation and technology of the time.